 High blood pressure is present in millions of adults over the world, this health problem being associated with an increased risk of death (as a result of heart attack or stroke).
 Unfortunately, this condition rarely causes symptoms and it is often diagnosed by mistake.
 It can be managed and kept under control with the right countermeasures and treatment.
 Use CareClinic as a blood pressure tracker to log your daily blood pressure to share with your doctor or for self-reference as needed.

 Middle-aged individuals are recommended to check their blood pressure on a regular basis, so as to avoid the associated life-threatening complications.
 High blood pressure forces the heart to work harder than it is necessary, not to mention it increases the risk of kidney failure.
 For this reason, medication adherence is essential.

-CareClinic, a health app to manage your blood pressure effectively
+Manage your blood pressure track effectively

 If you have just found out that you have high blood pressure, it is only normal to feel a little bit confused.
 What matters is that you stay organized and on top of your treatment, relying on CareClinic’s health app for such purposes.
 As you will discover on your own, this application has a multitude of beneficial features and it can be used to keep potential complications at a safe distance.